Chapter 31:

 Frantic footsteps scuffed against tile, coming faster with each second—a desperate, uneven rhythm.
 Haruka spun toward the sound.

 Haruto staggered into view as if shoved from behind, sweat-soaked hair plastered to his skin.
 Tear tracks cut through the grime on his face.
-His gaze darted around the room, feverish and disoriented, like he’d awakened in a place he couldn’t comprehend.
+He darted around the room, feverish and disoriented.

 Around them, motion ceased.
 A woman with bandaged hands whispered, “Who are you?” while a man in a torn security uniform croaked, “Who’s gone?”